vnuko/asciijack-console-blackjack/README.md

-# asciijack-console-blackjack
+# ASCIIJack - Console Blackjack Card Game

-A Python terminal-based Blackjack card game enhanced with ASCII art casino experience on the console.
+**ASCIIJack** is a simple terminal-based Blackjack card game written in Python.
+Immerse yourself in the classic casino experience right from your command line!

+## How to Play:

+1. Open your terminal.
+2. Navigate to the project directory.
+3. Run the game using the command: `python3 main.py`.

+Feel free to contribute, report issues, or suggest improvements.
+Have fun!